deepanshs/csdmpy/docs/source/examples/2D{1} datasets/nmr.rst

     >>> print(x1)
     [ 1.
 5. 10.
 20. 40.
 80.] s

-Notice, the unit of `x0` is in second.
+Notice, the unit of `x0` is in seconds.
 Since all the values are less than one second, it might be convenient to convert the unit to milliseconds.
-Use the :py:meth:`~csdfpy.ControlledVariable.to` method of the :ref:`cv_api` class for the unit conversion.
+Use the :py:meth:`~csdfpy.IndependentVariable.to` method of the respective :ref:`iv_api` instance for the unit conversion.
 In this case, it follows

 .. doctest::